dotnetbio/bio/bio/Source/Tools/ReadMe.txt

 .NET Bio: Readme.txt
 Version 1.0 June 2011

-The .NET Bio is an open source, reusable .NET library and application programming interface (API) for bioinformatics research.
+.NET Bio is an open source, reusable .NET library and application programming interface (API) for bioinformatics research.

-The .NET Bio is available at http://bio.codeplex.com.
+.NET Bio is available at http://bio.codeplex.com.
-It is licensed under the OSI approved Apache License , located at:  http://bio.codeplex.com/license.
+It is licensed under the OSI approved Apache License, located at:  http://bio.codeplex.com/license.

-After downloading and installing Bidoex Framework, the SDK “Tools” folder containing the the tools and their source code by default is at:
+After downloading and installing the .NET Bio Framework, the SDK “Tools” folder containing the tools and their source code by default is at:
 	$\Program Files (x86)\.NET Bio\1.0\SDK\Tools\

 The source code for each tool is in the specific tool's folder,